 We begin at an innocent practice, where everyone seems busy and focused on business as usual.
-However, among the team is an employee with more sinister intentions.
+However, the team is an employee with more sinister intentions.
 This person may be disgruntled, planning their exit, or maybe just newly aware of the vast array of sensitive, yet advantageous, information at their fingertips.
-Regardless of reason, they begin harvesting and exporting patient data (credit cards, social security numbers, contact information, birth dates, etc.).
+Regardless of the reason, they begin harvesting and exporting patient data (credit cards, social security numbers, contact information, birth dates, etc.).
 They begin selling and/or using the information themselves.

 Confirm your practice has adequate policies that protect from employee actions.
 If your practice does not have strict HIPAA-compliant policy documentation signed by all employees, begin creating and implementing a policy now.
 If your practice has policy paperwork, but you are unsure of how it protects you, revisit it with an expert at your soonest convenience.
 Additionally, work with your IT partner to implement controls on which data employees have access to.
 Generally, access should depend on the job.
 Avoid providing full access to all employees on a daily basis.